The Regimen Help

 Q Does benzoyl peroxide unclog pores?

 A Benzoyl peroxide is comedolytic which means it breaks down clogged pores.
 However, there is no miracle product that can quickly get rid of a full fledged pimple once it has established itself on your skin.
 That said, benzoyl peroxide can clear up acne faster than would be possible without benzoyl peroxide and does a brilliant job at preventing future acne.
-For even better spot treatment results, alpha hydroxy acid can be administered alongside benzoyl peroxide.return to top
+For even better spot treatment results, glycolic acid can be administered alongside benzoyl peroxide.Back to top

 Q Does benzoyl peroxide cause wrinkles?